roryp/stranglerfig/README.md

 ## Reference Implementation: Modern Java Web App Patterns

-The Modern Web App pattern reference sample leverages [Azure App Configuration](https://azure.microsoft.com/services/app-configuration/) to manage application settings and feature flags centrally.
+The Modern Web App pattern reference sample leverages [Azure App Configuration](https://azure.microsoft.com/services/app-configuration/) to manage application settings centrally.
 This service is particularly useful when implementing the Strangler Pattern, as it supports feature toggling and the gradual rollout of new features.

 ### Feature Flags and Azure App Configuration